 - Good Samaritan: protects individuals who call for help at the scene of an overdose from being arrested for drug possession. - Liability protection/third party administration: protects the prescriber, pharmacist, and the bystander who may be administering the naloxone.
 It also allows bystanders to be prescribed naloxone for use on opioid overdose victims. - Collaborative practice agreement/Standing Order: allows pharmacists to dispense naloxone to at-risk individuals without a traditional hand-written/faxed prescription.
 It may be done with individual physicians or on a statewide basis.
+Recent study found that states with laws allowing patients to obtain naloxone directly from pharmacy without an additional prescription demonstrated a significant decrease in opioidrelated mortality after the legislation was enacted.

-The Network for Public Health Law has an updated summary of state laws supporting access to naloxone.11
+All 50 states and the District of Columbia have approved legislation which expands community access to naloxone.
+The Network for Public Health Law has an updated summary of state laws.11